Dean161/Timebox/docs/_posts/2018-07-10-Reflections & Play Store Entry.md

 ---
 layout: post
-title: "Reflections & Play Store Entry"
+title: "Reflections on the lecture"
 date: 2018-07-10
 ---